waxs/needle/README.md

 Some tips on making the most out of the limitations of JS.

-    * Chain your queries wisely, limit the size with simple queries.
+    * Chain your queries wisely, limit the size first with simple queries.
     * Some queries are more expensive to run, if you limit your dataset using the `select()` method first your second query will have less intense data to work with.
-    * Most API's have options to limit data, don't take it to far, have a talk with your backend engineer ;)
+    * Most API's have options to limit data, don't take it to far, have a talk with your backend engineer, or use native functions to specify your needs first ;)

 ## About
 This repository is mainly intended as an experiment and to have some fun, a folder with examples is available within